 Flash drive prices are based on their storage options.
 When you go to an office supply store, you will see that smaller flash drives are pretty affordable and the price increases based on what they can hold.
 At Memory Fortress, our smallest flash drive option is eight gigabytes (8GB) and costs $12, fully loaded with your memories.
 You can also opt for flash drives that store 16GB, 32GB, and 64GB, all the way up to 256GB.
 Our largest flash drive costs $65.
 All of them come loaded with your memories, organized the way you want.

 For context, the average DVD has 4.7GB of storage space.
 It would take 55 DVDs to store the same amount of video information that our largest flash drive can hold.
-If you want to store digitized videotapes in a way that doesn’t take up space, consider opting for a flash drive.
+If you want to know how to store digital videos in a way that doesn’t take up space, consider opting for a flash drive.

 3. External Hard Drive